radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 {: file='lib/minesweeper/board.rb'}
 Here we're using a feature [introduced in Ruby 3.2, Data class](https://docs.ruby-lang.org/en/3.2/Data.html){:target="_blank"}.
 It's perfect for defining immutable value objects.
 If you've used if before you're probably wondering why I didn't use the usual syntax of `Board = Data.define(...) do ... end` and instead inherited from it.
 That will be explained a bit later.

-We want to create the board by randomly placing a number of mines on it.
+We'll create the board by randomly placing a number of mines on it.
 We can't just give each mine a random pair of coordinates because then we could end up with 2 mines in the same location.
 Instead we want to take all possible locations on the board and then randomly take some of these locations.

 Thankfully, in Ruby this is not far from the plain English description:
 ```ruby